|Players and cards:||Seating | Dealing | Playing | Finishing | Scoring | Player Behaviour|

 - add suitably fitting cards to the melds in front of them, or

 - add suitably fitting cards to the melds in front of their partner.
 Adding cards means putting cards on melded sets that fit the sequence or group.
 If there is a joker in the sequence, they can't add another joker, of course, but the joker can move.
-For instance, say 4, 2, 6 have been melded.
+Say 4, 2, 6 have been melded.
 (Yes, of course, that's legal; the 2 is a joker, silly!)
-After some cards are added, then the sequence could become 4, 5, 6, 2, 8.
+After some cards are added, the sequence could become 4, 5, 6, 2, 8.

 And they can certainly